cosmos/cosmos/VALIDATORS_FAQ.md

 ### What does staking imply?

-Bonded atom holders receive rewards and the right to participate in governance.
+Bonded ATOM holders receive rewards and the right to participate in governance.
 In exchange, they accept to lock their funds.
 If they want to retrieve them, they need to wait for a *three weeks unbonding period*.

 If a validator misbehaves, a certain portion of its total stake is slashed (the severity of the penalty depends on the type of fault).
-This means that every user that bonded atoms to this validator gets penalized in proportion of its stake.
+This means that every user that bonded ATOMs to this validator gets penalized in proportion of its stake.
 Delegators are therefore incentivized to delegate to validators that they believe will behave correctly.

-### Can a validator run away with its delegator’s atom?
+### Can a validator run away with its delegator’s ATOM?

 By delegating to a validator, a user delegates staking power.
 The more staking power a validator has, the more weight it has in the consensus and governance processes.
-However, this does not mean that the validator has custody of its delegator’s atoms. *By no means a validator can run away with its delegator’s funds*.
+However, this does not mean that the validator has custody of its delegator’s ATOMs. *By no means a validator can run away with its delegator’s funds*.

 Even though delegator’s funds cannot be stolen by their validators, they are still liable if their validators misbehave.
 In such case, each delegator’s stake will be partially slashed in proportion of the total stake of the validator.

 ### What is the incentive to stake?

 Each member of a validator’s staking pool earns different types of rewards:
-* **Block rewards:** Native tokens of applications run by validators (e.g. atoms) are inflated to produce block rewards.
+* **Block rewards:** Native tokens of applications run by validators (e.g. ATOMs) are inflated to produce block rewards.
 * **Transaction fees:** The Hub maintains a whitelist of token that are accepted as fee payment.
 These fees are part of the total reward received by validators and delegators.

 These rewards are divided among validator’s staking pools according to each validator’s weight.
 Then, they are divided among delegators in proportion to each delegator’s stake.

 ### What is the incentive to run a validator ?

 Validators earn additional rewards in the form of commissions on the fees that are collected.
-These fees can be collected not only in atoms but in any token that has been whitelisted by atom holders.
+These fees can be collected not only in ATOMs but in any token that has been whitelisted by ATOM holders.

 Validators also play a major role in governance.
 If a delegator does not vote, it inherits the vote from its validator.
 This gives validators a major responsibility in the ecosystem.

+### What is the probability of being chosen as a proposer for any given block?
+Does it go up with the quantity of ATOMs staked ?

+The validator that is selected to propose the next block is called proposer.
+The probability of being chosen is equal to the relative total stake (where total stake = self-bonded stake + delegators stake) of the validator.
+For example, if the total bonded stake across all validators is 100 ATOMs and a validator's total stake is 10 ATOMs, then this validator has a 10% probability to be chosen as the next proposer.

 ### What is a commission?

 Fee rewards received by a validator’s pool are split between the validator and its delegators.
 The part that goes to the validator is called the validator’s commission.
 Each validator is free to set its initial commission, but there will be rules on how to change it.

 Note that validators cannot set commission on block rewards (also called inflationary rewards or provisions).
-This is to prevent a continuous shift in distribution from delegators to validators which would further the concentration of atoms and ultimately weaken the security of the system.
+This is to prevent a continuous shift in distribution from delegators to validators which would further the concentration of ATOMs and ultimately weaken the security of the system.

-### How are the block rewards distributed?
+### How are block rewards distributed?

 Block rewards are socially distributed, meaning that each block reward is distributed to each validator according to their stake.

 Let’s take an example where we have 10 validators with equal staking power and commission rate of 1%.
-Let’s also assume that the reward for a block is 1000 atoms and that each validator has 20% of self-bonded atoms.
+Let’s also assume that the reward for a block is 1000 ATOMs and that each validator has 20% of self-bonded ATOMs.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
-So now each validator’s pool has 100 atoms.
-These 100 atoms will be distributed according to each participant’s stake:
+So now each validator’s pool has 100 ATOMs.
+These 100 ATOMs will be distributed according to each participant’s stake:
-* Validator will get 20 atoms
+* Validator will get 20 ATOMs
-* All delegators will get 80 atoms
+* All delegators will get 80 ATOMs

-Then, each delegator can claim its part of the 80 atoms in proportion of their stake in the validator’s staking pool.
+Then, each delegator can claim its part of the 80 ATOMs in proportion of their stake in the validator’s staking pool.

-### How are the fees distributed?
+### How are fees distributed?

 Fees are also socially distributed, but the block proposer can get a bonus on the fees of the block it proposes if it includes more than the strict minimum of required precommits.

 When a validator is selected to propose the next block, it must include at least +⅔ precommits for the previous block in the form of validators signatures.
 However, there is an incentive to include more than ⅔ precommits in the form of a bonus.
-If a proposer includes all the signatures in its block, then it will get the full bonus of 5% on the fees it included in the block.
-The bonus ranges from 1 to 5% for ⅔ to 100% included signatures.
+The bonus is linear: it ranges from 1% if the proposer includes 2/3rd precommits (minimum for the block to be valid) to 5% if the proposer includes 100% precommits.
 Of course the proposer should not wait too long or other validator would timeout and move on to the next proposer.
 Validators thus have to find a balance between wait time to get the most signatures and risk of losing out on proposing the next block.
 This mechanism aims to incentivize non-empty block proposals, better networking between validators as well as mitigating censorship.

 Let’s take a concrete example to illustrate the aforementioned concept.
 In this example, there are 10 validators with equal stake.
-Each of them applies a 1% commission and has 20% of self-bonded atoms.
-We consider a successful block collects a total of 1025.51020408 atoms in fees.
+Each of them applies a 1% commission and has 20% of self-bonded ATOMs.
+We consider a successful block collects a total of 1025.51020408 ATOMs in fees.

 First, a 2% tax is applied.
-* 2% * 1025.51020408 = 20.51020408 atoms go to the reserve pool
+* 2% * 1025.51020408 = 20.51020408 ATOMs go to the reserve pool

-1005 atoms now remain.
+1005 ATOMs now remain.
 Let’s assume that the proposer included 100% of the signatures in its block.
 It thus obtains the full bonus of 5%.

 We have to solve this simple equation to find the reward R for each validator:

 `9*R + R + R*5% = 1005 ⇔ R = 1005/10.05 = 100`

 * For the proposer validator
-  * The pool obtains R + R*5% = 105 atoms
+  * The pool obtains R + R*5% = 105 ATOMs
-  * Commission = 105*80%*1% = 0.84 atoms
+  * Commission = 105*80%*1% = 0.84 ATOMs
-  * Validator reward = 100 * 20% + Commission = 21.84 atoms
+  * Validator reward = 100 * 20% + Commission = 21.84 ATOMs
-  * Delegators rewards = 105 * 80% - Commission = 83.16 atoms (each delegator will be able to claim its portion of these rewards in proportion of their stake)
+  * Delegators rewards = 105 * 80% - Commission = 83.16 ATOMs (each delegator will be able to claim its portion of these rewards in proportion of their stake)
 * For each non-proposer validator
-  * The pool obtains R = 100 atoms
+  * The pool obtains R = 100 ATOMs
-  * Commission = 100*80%*1% = 0.8 atoms
+  * Commission = 100*80%*1% = 0.8 ATOMs
-  * Validator reward = 100 * 20% + Commission = 20.8 atoms
+  * Validator reward = 100 * 20% + Commission = 20.8 ATOMs
-  * Delegators rewards = 100 * 80% - Commission = 79.2 atoms (each delegator will be able to claim its portion of these rewards in proportion of their stake)
+  * Delegators rewards = 100 * 80% - Commission = 79.2 ATOMs (each delegator will be able to claim its portion of these rewards in proportion of their stake)

 ### What are the slashing conditions?